bartificer/programming-by-stealth/docs/pbs40.md

 }
 ```

-Now that we have this function we need to attach it to the change handler for every genre checkbox so the validity gets re-calculated each time any genre is checked or un-checked.
+Now that we have this function we need to attach it to the change handler for every genre checkbox so the validity gets recalculated each time any genre is checked or unchecked.
 Again, we do this by adding our code to the bottom of the existing document ready event handler:

 ```javascript
 // add a document ready event handler